 She noted pages 11-36 represents all 13 vendors indicating a lot of diversification that may not be warranted and is provided as a resource to the Council to review for duplicity.

-Ms. Hurd directed the Council’s attention to page 39, second paragraph where she notes BLS found discrepancies in MetLife of $462,424 which was an improvement over the 4 million BLS found last year.
+Ms. Hurd directed the Council’s attention to page 39, second paragraph where she notes BLS found discrepancies in MetLife of $462,424 which was an improvement over the $4 million BLS found last year.
 The errors are a result of poor reporting, but that is was improving.
 She mentioned that the Treasurer’s office is responsible for finding the errors before the auditor’s review, but that she thought that in her own opinion it was not reasonable for the board to not be able to rely on the accuracy of the reports and felt the vendors were the offenders.
 As an example.
 Ms. Hurd described receiving two corrections from Security Benefit representing 3.5 million in previously unreported assets.

 Ms. Hurd distributed the Summary of Findings & Recommendations.
 She described the document as intended for internal use only and for the benefit of operations.